rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 [^4]: `x/32xg` stands for: e(**x**)amine (**32**) he(**x**)adecimal (**g**)iant words (64-bit values).
 I recommend checking out [a reference](https://visualgdb.com/gdbreference/commands/x) to see other ways this command can be used.

-[^5]: In the memory, the length of the array is doubled (6 instead of 3) because each double value takes up two 32-bit "slots".
+[^5]: In memory the length of the array is doubled (6 instead of 3) because each double value takes up two 32-bit "slots".
 TODO: factcheck this

 <style>
 	.challDetails {